peilun-he/PDSim/README.md

 ### Tests for Polynomial Diffusion Model

-Users can utilise the following codes snippets to evaluate the performance of simulation and estimation for the polynomial diffusion model:
+Users can utilise the following code snippets to evaluate the performance of simulation and estimation for the polynomial diffusion model:

 ```r